Tip #102: Learning Levels

 The fourth step in the comprehensive nine step LESSON PLANning Process is:

 STEP 4.
-SET THE DESIRED LEVELS OF LEARNING.
+SET THE DESIRED LEARNING LEVELS.

 This step is based on Bloom’s Taxonomy of Behavioral Objectives- or, as we have referred to it, the Building Blocks of Learning (See Tip #8).

-It is essential to clearly identify the desired level of learning we want the participants to attain.
-This means that we need to decide whether our aim during the course of the workshop is for the participants to: know the information, but not understand it [KNOWLEDGE]; know and understand it [COMPREHENSION]; or know, understand, and use it [APPLICATION].
+This means that we need to decide whether our aim during the course of the workshop is for the participants to: know the information, but not understand it [REMEMBER]; know and understand it [UNDERSTAND]; or know, understand, and use it [APPLY].
 These are the first three of six progressive building blocks of learning (otherwise known as Bloom’s Taxonomy of Behavioral Objectives).

 At this step, we: